Ron Bloore: Honours and awards

 In 1967, Bloore was awarded the Centennial Medal and the Jubilee Medal.
 In 1972, he received the Victor Martyn Lynch-Staunton Award.
 In 1993, he was made a Member of the Order of Canada for being a "most accomplished abstract painter and educator, he has strongly influenced visual arts, particularly in Western Canada".
-In 1993, he also was awarded an honorary Doctor of Letters degree from York University and in 2001 an honorary Doctor of Laws degree from the University of Regina.
+In 1993, he also was awarded an honorary Doctor of Letters degree from York University and in 2001 an honorary Doctor of Laws degree with the other members of the Regina Five from the University of Regina.
 In 2007, he was made a Fellow of the Royal Society of Canada.